jordanofoster/isys20182-ppm-project-repo-2022/README.md

 This `README` is by no means a final version; feel free to make changes if you think there is something else that needs to be added, or a way to mention things more cleanly.
 Since this file doesn't actually affect the program coursework itself either, committing straight to `main` isn't that bad (although it might cause conflicts for people who have branched the repository prior - in that case, just prioritise the newest version of `README`).

 For the python code, install required dependencies in cmd using the following command:
-- pip install flask flask_cors flask_sqlalchemy flask_login flask_bcrypt flask_wtf pyttsx3 wtforms
+- pip install flask flask_admin flask_cors flask_sqlalchemy flask_login flask_bcrypt flask_wtf pyttsx3 wtforms